The International Conference on Parallel Computing

 The conference aims to give participants multiple opportunities to meet and interact with fellow researchers.
 The high scientific standard of the conference presentations and the refereed proceedings are a hall-mark of ParCo.

 foundation ParCo Conferences in cooperation with the Faculty of Mathematics & Physics, Charles University and the Faculty of Information Technologies of the Czech Technical University.

 In March 1803, Emperor František I signed a decree for establishing a Polytechnic Institute of the Czech Estates, based on the model of the École Polytechnique in Paris.
 The school eventually became the Czech Technical University (CTU).
 In 2010, the Faculty of Information Technologies (FIT) of CTU was founded by promoting one unit of the Faculty of Electrical Engineering.
-Prof. Tvrdik, a member of the organising committee of ParCo 2019, served as the first dean of FIT until 2017.
+Prof. Pavel Tvrdik, a member of the Conference Committee and also the Organising Committee of ParCo2019, served as the first dean of FIT until 2017.